SlexAxton/css-colorguard/README.md

 var css = fs.readFileSync('./file.css', 'utf8');

 var output = colorguard.inspect(css, {
   // 0 through 100.
 Lower is more similar.
-Anything below 5 warns you.
+Anything below 3 warns you.
+  // 3 is the default threshold, but that's mostly personal opinion
-  threshold: 5,
+  threshold: 3,

   // This color is just ignored entirely (use with caution)
   ignore: ["#030303"],